Distilling Virtual Examples for Long-tailed Recognition: Introduction

 Given a training set and a CNN model, we can compute the model’s virtual example distribution on the training set by summing the contribution of all training examples to all categories.
 Note that \emph{through virtual examples, different categories naturally interact in \emph{every} training example}!

 Empirically, we often divide the categories in a long-tailed problem into three subsets based on the number of training images in a category: \emph{Many} (or head), \emph{Medium}, and \emph{Few} (or tail).
 Fig.~\ref{fig:motivation} shows the average number of examples and virtual examples for these subsets of 4 different cases.
 The first (``INPUT’’) is the distribution for original input images in CIFAR-100-LT.
 The rest are the \emph{virtual} example distributions for 3 models: cross entropy (``CE'', \ie, regular CNN training without any long-tail-specific learning), ``BSCE''~\cite{ren2020BALMS} (a long-tailed recognition method), and ``FULL’’ (trained using CIFAR-100, as described above).
-The three methods’ accuracy rates are 38.35\%, 42.39\%, and 61.58\%, respectively.
+Using the 3 models (\ie, their virtual example distributions in Fig.~\ref{fig:motivation}) as teachers, the three students' accuracy on CIFAR-100-LT are 39.20\%, 43.25\%, and 53.71\%, respectively.\footnote{The temperature $\tau=1$ is used in Fig.~\ref{fig:motivation} and in these experiments.
+Setting $\tau=3$ leads to a more balanced virtual example distribution, and the accuracy is 61.58\% for ``FULL''.
+More details about the temperature and distillation will be provided in Sec.~\ref{sec:kd=dldl}.} That is, the more balanced the teacher's virtual example distribution, the higher the student's accuracy is.